kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 If you are running a version not suppored by the GUI files provided, you will need to manually migrate the GUI changes to the OverviewMobile.qml and TileTank.qml files provided with that version.
 See below for details.

 Install scripts are provided.
 The main one: installFromHost runs on the host computer and copies all files to /data/TankRepeater on the venus device.
-Next, installOnVenus runs automatically on the Venus device to complete the installation and activate the repeater.
+Next, installOnVenus is run by installFromHost on the Venus device to complete the installation and activate the repeater.
+It can also be run from the Venus device.

 The GUI on the Venus device will be restarted at the end of the install.

-Two GUI files are replaced during the install.
+One GUI file is modified during the install.
+One file (TileTank.qml) is optionally replaced during install.
 The original files are moved to files ending in .orig should you need to restore them in the future.

 Should you wish to uninstall the repeater, an uninstall script is provided.
 Run it from the /data directory on the Venus device:

 TankRepeater/uninstall.

+Optionally, an enhanced version of the Mobile Overview page can be installed.
+Changes:

+1) Tiles are arranged to more cloesly follow the power flow through the system.
+2) Voltage, current and frequency values are added to the AC in and out tiles.
+3) Battery remaining time is added to the Battery tile
+4) ESS reason codes are replaced with a text version to make them more meaningful
+5) ESS reason text and other notifications are combined into a single "marquee" line
+6) The pump switch is hidden unless the Venus relay is configured for pump control.
+The extra space is available for tanks
+7) AC Mode switch includes INVERTER ONLY mode

+The enhanced Mobile Overview page installs a new file to display ESS reason codes as text: SystemReasonMessage.qml

+The installation process pauses so the installer can decide which Mobile Overview page is installed and whether the Tank Tile is updated.

 You may also use commands like scp and ssh to manually copy files and install the bits and pieces on the Venus device.